Ultimate Boston to Acadia National Park Road Trip (2+ Day Itinerary)

 Day 1, part 2: Salem, MA to Portsmouth, NH (44.3 miles via I95N)

-Just one more hour up the road is this little slice of Seacoast heaven that absolutely had to be included because not only is Portsmouth a lovely sight to see, but with tax-free shopping, it is well worth pulling off of 95, every time!
-Portsmouth is one of the most beautiful places in the Live Free or Die state, and there’s substance behind this beauty, too; there are so many terrific things to do in Portsmouth.
+Just one more hour up the road is this little slice of Seacoast heaven that is Portsmouth, New Hampshire.
+Not only is Portsmouth a lovely sight to see, but with tax-free shopping, it is well worth pulling off of 95!
+Portsmouth is one of the most beautiful places in New Hampshire.
+There’s substance behind this beauty, too, with so many terrific things to do in Portsmouth.

-We suggest getting out to stretch your legs with a visit to Strawbery Banke Museum, the outdoor history museum where you can sample a little of the history of the area.
+We suggest getting out to stretch your legs with a visit to Strawbery Banke Museum.
+This great outdoor history museum lets you sample a little of the history of the area.

 Day 1, part 3: Portsmouth, NH to Kennebunkport, ME (29.6 miles via 95N)